 Nutrition

-Other berry breakfasts to make:
+Other Blueberry breakfasts to make:

 Delicious!
 I loved the crunchy topping and the touch of lemon.
 And it wasn’t overly sweet.
 I’ll definitely be making this again.